ottopaulsen/MMM-Tibber/README.md

 # MMM Tibber

-Show electricity price data from Tibber.
+Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) showing electricity price data from Tibber.

 Yo can see the price per hour for today and tomorrow.